 Audits & Risk Disclosure

 Detailed disclosures of protocol risks and user considerations.
-Firm Finance code has been audited several times by Pashov Audit Group, and several independent auditors.
-It has also been scranned by Octane Security, an automated tested and security monitoring service.
+Firm Money code has been audited several times by Pashov Audit Group, Cyfrin, Shred Security, and several independent auditors.
+It has also been scanned by Octane Security, an automated testing and security monitoring service.

 See a list of audit reports here: https://github.com/firm-money/audit-reports/tree/main